 Build muscle.
 Build power.

-Strength training designed for the female body.
-Curves you keep.
-Strength you can feel in everything you do.
+Strength training built for the female body.
+You keep the curves.
+You feel the strength in everything you do.

-Muscle is the most underrated tool women have.
-It builds the shape most clients tell me they want, raises your metabolic floor, protects your joints and bones for life, and is the single biggest contributor to a body that feels powerful.
+Muscle is the most underrated tool you have.
+It builds the shape most clients tell me they want.
+It raises your metabolic floor.
+It protects your joints and bones for life.
+And it's the single biggest reason a body feels powerful.

 I program strength for the female body.
-Not a man's plan with the weights cut in half — a program built around female recovery, hormones, and the goals women actually have.
+Not a man's plan with the weights cut in half.
+A program built around female recovery, hormones, and the goals you actually have.

-If you've been stuck doing the same circuit class for years and wondering why nothing's changing, this is the work that changes it.
+If you've been stuck in the same circuit class for years and wondering why nothing changes, this is the work that changes it.

 Strength built for your body.

 Six pieces.
-The order, the load, and the recovery — every piece tuned to female physiology.
+The order, the load, the recovery.
+Each one tuned to female physiology.

 Big lifts first

 Squats, hinges, presses, pulls.
-The patterns that build the most muscle, the most strength, the most carryover.
+The patterns that build the most muscle and the most carryover.
 Loaded honestly.

 Add weight every week

-Real progressive overload — the only thing that builds muscle.
-Tracked, planned, and pushed when the body is ready.
+Real progressive overload.
+It's the only thing that builds muscle.
+Tracked, planned, and pushed when your body is ready.

 Enough sets to grow

-10–20 sets per muscle group per week.
+10 to 20 sets per muscle group per week.
 Most women under-train volume.
-We program enough to drive growth, not enough to drown recovery.
+We program enough to drive growth without drowning your recovery.

 Form is the program

 Video form checks every week.
-Bad reps don't build the muscle you want — they build the injury you'll have to undo.
+Bad reps don't build the muscle you want.
+They build the injury you'll have to undo later.

 Sleep + protein

 Muscle grows between sessions.
-7–9 hours of sleep.
-0.8–1g protein per pound goal weight.
+7 to 9 hours of sleep.
+0.8 to 1g of protein per pound of goal weight.
 Non-negotiable.

 Train with your hormones

-Higher intensity during follicular phase.
-Smarter volume during luteal.
-The female body is not constant — your program shouldn't be either.
+Higher intensity in the follicular phase.
+Smarter volume in the luteal.
+Your body isn't constant.
+Your program shouldn't be either.

 What real strength looks like for women